 First-year Elon College Fellows are in a common advising seminar (Elon 101) and also take the required academic freshman seminar together (COR 110: The Global Experience).
-Students also attend three evening colloquia in the fall of the first year that introduce Fellows to the arts and sciences.
+Students also attend an field-trip colloquium in the fall that integrates with the COR 110 course and introduces the arts and sciences as relevant to any issue.
 A required 4 credit Winter Term class titled Paths of Inquiry in the Arts and Sciences continues the introduction to the liberal arts as by examining different academic approaches to discovery.
 Fellows learn to ask good questions and begin to understand how different disciplines work independently and collaboratively in addressing complex questions and problems.
 Part of this course is a five-day trip to Washington, D.C., to observe the arts and sciences in action

 Senior Fellows continue and complete their research projects.
 Expected outcomes of Elon College Fellows research is a high quality product appropriate to the discipline and a professional presentation of the research and its outcomes to an appropriate audience.
-The year ends with a Senior Celebration for Fellows and their Mentors and participation in the Leaders of the 21st Century event the evening prior to commencement.
+The year ends with a Senior Celebration for Fellows and their Mentors.